INRIA/scikit-learn-mooc/slides/bias_vs_variance.md

 This bias-variance tradeoff is classic in statistics.
 Often, adding a little bit of bias helps reducing the variance.
-For instance, as with throwing darts at a target, where throwing the darts less strong might lead to being below the target on average, but with less scatter.
+For instance, as with throwing darts at a target, throwing the darts less strong might lead to being below the target on average, but with less scatter.

 ---